The Best Gas Grills for Summer 2026, by Backyard Type

 The honest framing: under $600, you're buying for three to five seasons of use, not a decade.
 The Weber Spirit E-310 will outlast the Char-Broil by roughly that ratio — if you can stretch to $579, the Weber is the better buying math.
 If $463 is the firm ceiling, the Char-Broil 475 is the right call.
 Skip the Monument unless you have a specific reason to limit yourself to $329.

-For most buyers, the cleanest sequence in 2026 looks like this.
-The Weber Genesis E-335 with the active $100-off promo running through May 12 lands at $1,099 — that's the right buy if you're stretching to the year-round-griller tier.
-The Weber Spirit E-425 at $679 is the no-brainer for everyone else; expect Home Depot, Lowe's, and Ace Hardware to discount it by $50-100 during the May 14-27 Memorial Day window, but be aware that Spirit pricing is structurally less aggressive than the Genesis line.
-The Broil King Regal S590 Pro IR at $1,499 typically holds list price through Memorial Day; the better deals on that model land at end-of-season clearance in August-September.
+For most buyers, the cleanest sequence in summer 2026 looks like this.
+The Weber Spirit E-425 at $679 is the no-brainer for the sweet-spot buyer — expect Home Depot, Lowe's, and Ace Hardware to discount it $50-100 during the Father's Day promo window in mid-June.
+The Weber Genesis E-335 is the right buy if you're stretching to the year-round-griller tier and Weber's promo cadence reopens in early June; aim for the $100-off configuration if it relands.
+The Broil King Regal S590 Pro IR at $1,499 typically holds list price through summer; the deeper cuts on that model land at end-of-season clearance in August-September.

 For the full community-ranked picks across freestanding, premium, built-in, and budget tiers, head to Gavler's Best Gas Grills list.
-If you're in the lawn-care half of the Memorial Day prep cycle, the Best Lawn Mowers 2026 Brief is the companion piece for buyers shopping the same weekend.
+If you're in the lawn-care half of the summer prep cycle, the Best Lawn Mowers 2026 Brief is the companion piece.

 See all 10 products ranked by the community